-Groundhog Day is a holiday celebrated on February 2 in the USA and Canada.
-According to legend, when a the groundhog emerges from its burrow on this day, if it sees its shadow, there will be six more weeks of winter, but if he does not see his shadow, there will be an early spring.
+This holiday is celebrated on February 2 in the USA and Canada.
+According to legend, if a groundhog emerges from his burrow on this date, and sees his shadow, there will be six more weeks of winter.
+However, if he does not “see his shadow,” it is said that there will be an early spring.
 The tradition, which began as a Pennsylvania German custom in the 18th and 19th centuries, has its origins in ancient European weather lore.

 Other Nuisance Groundhogs

 Phil and all other weather predicting groundhogs are very special animals and would never imagine causing damage to personal property.
-However, other animals and indeed insects, can be real pests.
+However, other wildlife, rodents and insects, can be real pests.
 When that becomes a problem, we’re here for you.